dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-08 Random Thoughts.md

 I should review conference notes and get a list going on the common structures and spaces that are popping up. $K3$ surfaces, Kahler manifolds, toric varieties, Calibi-Yau manifolds, etc.

-Review the deRham-Witt complex and crystalline cohomology.
+Review the deRham-Witt complex and crystalline cohomology, get at least a surface-level understanding of $L$ functions.

 # Topology Stuff
 Defining THH: